 Vibrant Montpellier (pronounced monh-pell-yay), capital of the Languedoc-Roussillon region, has been a center of commerce and learning since the Middle Ages, when it was a crossroads for pilgrims on their way to Santiago de Compostela, in Spain, and an active shipping center trading in spices from the East.
 With its cargo of exotic luxuries, it also imported Renaissance learning, and its university—founded in the 13th century—has nurtured a steady influx of ideas through the centuries.
-Though the port silted up by the 16th century, Montpellier never became a backwater, and as a center of commerce and conferences it keeps its focus on the future.
+Though the port silted up by the 16th century, Montpellier never became a backwater.
+A student population of some 75,000 keeps things lively—especially on the place de la Comédie; and, as a center of commerce and conferences, it keeps its focus on the future.
+An imaginative urban planning program has streamlined Montpellier's 17th-century Vieille Ville, and monumental perspectives dwarf passersby on its promenade du Peyrou.
+An even more utopian venture in urban planning is the Antigone district, a vast, harmonious 100-acre complex designed in 1984 by Barcelona architect Ricardo Bofill.

 Montpellier at a Glance